Arthur Penn: Career

 In 1965 Penn directed Mickey One.
 Heavily influenced by the French New Wave, it was the dreamlike story of a standup comedian (played by Warren Beatty) on the run from sinister, ambiguous forces.
 In 2010, Penn commented: "You know, you could not have gone through the Second World War with all that nonsense with Russia being an ally and then being the big black monster.
 It was an absurd time.
 The McCarthy period was ridiculous and humiliating, deeply humiliating.
 When I finally did 'Mickey One', it was in repudiation of the kind of fear that overtook free people to the point where they were telling on each other and afraid to speak out.
 It just astonished me, really astonished me.
 I mean, I was a vet, so it was nothing like what we thought we were fighting for."

 Penn's next film was The Chase (1966) a thriller following events in a small corrupt Southern town on the day an escaped convict, played by Robert Redford, returns.
-Although not a major success, The Chase nonetheless caught the mood of the turbulent times, a 'state of the nation' tale of racism, corruption and the violence endemic in American society.
+Penn was excluded from the post-production process, which was instead overseen by producer Sam Spiegel.
+However, the film was still praised by critics, with Dave Kehr later calling it one of Penn's "most personal and feverishly creative works".
 Also that year, he directed the stage version of the thriller Wait Until Dark starring Lee Remick and Robert Duvall.

 He reunited with Warren Beatty for the gangster film Bonnie and Clyde (1967).
 The film went on to become a worldwide phenomenon.
 It was strongly influenced by the French New Wave and itself went on to make a huge impression on a younger generation of filmmakers.
 Indeed, there was a strong resurgence in the "love on the run" subgenre in the wake of Bonnie and Clyde, peaking with Badlands (1973; in which Penn received acknowledgement in the credits).
 Beatty had given him 10% of the potential profits of the film before production started and the success of the film earned Penn over $2 million.